Yeast is known to the public for being the major player in the production of wine, beer, and bread. Yeast

 Conference dinner: Participants are kindly requested to indicate whether they will attend the event and any specific dietary requirements upon online registration for the Congress.
 The cost is 50€.

 Please complete the registration.
-Information for fee payment will be provided upon acceptance of your registration.
+Details for fee payment are at the bottom of the forms.

 This meeting was selected by the Federation of European Microbiological Societies (FEMS) to offer grants for event participation for Early Career Scientists*.